jmkcoder/uplink-protocol-docs/src/lib/analytics/README.md

 ## Configuration and Setup

-Analytics only runs in development mode for testing purposes.
+Analytics runs in all environments (development and production) and requires explicit user consent.
 The Google Analytics Measurement ID is stored securely as an environment variable.

 ```
 # .env.local
-NEXT_PUBLIC_GA_MEASUREMENT_ID=G-F2YGT22T1L
+NEXT_PUBLIC_GA_MEASUREMENT_ID=*********
 ```

+### User Consent

+A cookie consent banner is displayed to users, allowing them to accept or decline analytics tracking.
+User preferences are stored in localStorage.
+Analytics events are only sent if the user has explicitly accepted analytics tracking.

 The analytics implementation is organized in the following structure: